astronomer/docs/archived_software_docs/version-0.25/cli-quickstart.md

 ## Overview

-Astronomer's [open source CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
+Astronomer's [open source CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow® on your machine.

 From the CLI, both Astronomer and non-Astronomer users can create a local Apache Airflow instance with a dedicated Webserver, Scheduler and Postgres Database.
 Once you initialize a project on Astronomer, you can easily customize your image (e.g. add Python or OS-level packages, plugins etc.) and push that image to run on your local machine.